MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-datacenter-integration.md

 To deploy Azure Stack, you need to provide planning information to your solution provider before deployment starts to help the process go quickly and smoothly.
 The information required ranges across networking, security, and identity information with many important decisions that may require knowledge from many different areas and decision makers.
 You might have to pull in people from multiple teams in your organization to ensure that you have all required information ready before deployment begins.
 It can help to talk to your hardware vendor while collecting this information because they might have advice helpful to making your decisions.

 While researching and collecting the required information, you might need to make some pre-deployment configuration changes to your network environment.
-This could include reserving IP address spaces for the Azure Stack solution as well as configuring your routers, switches, and firewalls to prepare for the connectivity to the new Azure Stack solution switches.
+These changes could include reserving IP address spaces for the Azure Stack solution as well as configuring your routers, switches, and firewalls to prepare for the connectivity to the new Azure Stack solution switches.
 Make sure to have the subject area expert lined up to help you with your planning.

 ## Capacity planning considerations
 When evaluating an Azure Stack Solution for acquisition, hardware configuration choices must be made which have a direct impact on the overall capacity of the Azure Stack solution.
 These include the classic choices of CPU, memory density, storage configuration, and overall solution scale (e.g. number of servers).
 Unlike a traditional virtualization solution, the simple arithmetic of these components to determine usable capacity doesn't apply.
 The first reason is that Azure Stack is architected to host the infrastructure or management components within the solution itself.
 The second reason is that some of the solution's capacity is reserved in support of resiliency by updating the solution's software in a way that minimizes disruption of tenant workloads.